Save 50% on annual plans with the BLACKFRIDAY24 coupon at checkout – limited-time offer

 Step 1: Acquire your information

 How to report 1099-MISC forms?
-First and foremost, you need to get a W-9 form completed by a receiver, to proceed with a 1099-MISC.
+First and foremost, you need to request and get a W-9 form completed by a receiver, to proceed with a 1099-MISC.
 Make sure it includes all the necessary information.
 You will need the name, address, and tax identification number (TIN) of the person or business you paid to.

 Mind that the IRS highly recommends that you keep all the previous W-9 and 1099 forms for at least a couple of years.

-W-9 form in PDFLiner editor screenshot
+W-9 form screenshot

 Step 2: Start with a personal info

-Step 3: Fill out an appropriate payment line
+Step 4: Fill out an appropriate payment line

 Use a correct box for the type of payment you made: